Stock market today: Wall Street rallies as it heads for a winning week, month and first half of year

 The Fed has already hiked rates by a mammoth 5 percentage points from virtually zero early last year.
 Traders on Wall Street pared back bets that the Fed may hike interest rates twice again this year, with the majority betting on only one more increase, according to data from CME Group.

-Yields in the bond market turned lower immediately after the release of the economic data.
-The 10-year Treasury yield fell to 3.84% from nearly 3.87% just before the report’s release.
+Yields in the bond market turned lower after the release of the economic data.
+The 10-year Treasury yield fell to 3.83% from nearly 3.87% just before the report’s release.
 It helps set rates for mortgages and other important loans.

 The two-year Treasury yield, which moves more on expectations for the Fed, slipped to 4.87% from 4.90% just before the report’s release.